k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/01_Fabric_6.xx_Installation_intro.md

 -   RAM:

-    -   For servers that run all components (Fabric, Cassandra & Kafka) - 64GB RAM
+    -   For servers that run all components (Fabric, Cassandra & Kafka) - 64GB RAM.

-    -   For servers that run single component (preferred method) - 32GB RAM
+    -   For servers that run single component (preferred method) - 32GB RAM.

--   Network: Minimum 1G per sec between the nodes and source databases
+-   Network: Minimum 1G per sec between the nodes and source databases.

--   Storage: The preferred storage is attached local SSD's in a non-RAID configuration
+-   Storage: The preferred storage is attached local SSD's in a non-RAID configuration.

 > **Note:** If you must use SAN, it must be flash and in RAID-0.\
 > **NAS are not certified.**